 Spinal Stenosis

 If you experience back pain while walking that goes away when you sit down, you may be experiencing the side effects of spinal stenosis.
-Spinal stenosis is the result of the narrowing of the spaces in the spine.
+Spinal stenosis is the result of the narrowing of the spaces in the spine.4

-People can usually reduce spinal stenosis pain by leaning forward rather than standing or lying straight.
-With an adjustable mattress, people who have spinal stenosis can find support in an upright position that reduces the pressure on the vertebrae that cause this discomfort.
+With an adjustable mattress, people with spinal stenosis can find support in an upright position that reduces the pressure on the vertebrae that cause this discomfort.
+People with spinal stenosis may reap the most benefits from an adjustable bed paired with a supportive memory foam or latex mattress.

 See Our Full Guide: Best Mattress for Spinal Stenosis